-Chicken fingers are a kid (and adult) favorite, at least at our house.
+Chicken tenders (or fingers, take your pick) are a kid (and adult) favorite, at least at our house.
 As with all of our favorite foods, I’ve found healthier alternatives to the traditional versions as we’ve adopted a healthier diet.

 The first step to making fried chicken healthier is to use healthier chicken.
 I wrote extensively about the importance of choosing excellent protein sources in this post.
 The gist of it is, if the animals that you’re eating are healthy, your food will be healthier too.
 Chicken is an important source of B vitamins, minerals, and iron.
 Since I don’t have a great local source I usually order mine from Wellness Meats or Butcher Box.

 The second step is to use healthier breading ingredients.
 Since our family usually avoids most grain products, I use seasoned almond flour to coat the chicken for these chicken fingers.
 It gives the chicken a nice nutty flavor, without sacrificing the crispiness essential to fried chicken.